A Benchmark and Comprehensive Study of Fallacy Detection and Classification

 Legitimately differing opinions

-Let “$a\ b\ c\ d$” be a text where $a$, $b$, $c$, and $d$ are sentences.
+Let “a b c d” be a text where a, b, c, and d are sentences.

-A text is a sequence of sentences $st_1, \ldots, st_n$.
+A text is a sequence of sentences st1,…,stn.

 The span of a fallacy in a text is the smallest contiguous sequence of sentences that comprises the conclusion and the premises of the fallacy.
 If the span comprises a pronoun that refers to a premise or to the conclusion, that premise or conclusion is not included in the span.